Key Takeaways

 Directories: The Foundation Layer

-Directory links from high-quality platforms (G2, Crunchbase, Product Hunt, Best of the Web, niche industry directories) provide a fast path to legitimate referring domain diversity.
-A SaaS company can acquire 30–50 referring domains from directories within 30 days — establishing the foundation that makes editorial link building more effective.
+Directory links from high-quality platforms (G2, Crunchbase, Product Hunt, Best of the Web, niche industry directories) provide a practical path to legitimate referring domain diversity.
+For a SaaS company, relevant directory and profile listings can establish the foundation that makes editorial link building more credible.

-Submit your site to 1,900+ vetted directories through Backlynk to build this foundation systematically rather than manually researching each platform.
+Plan submissions to vetted directories through Backlynk to build this foundation systematically rather than manually researching each platform.

 What Determines a "Quality" Backlink in 2026